andrejbauer/clerical/README.md

 ### Clerical implementation

-To compile the OCaml implementation of Clerical you need OCaml and
+To compile the OCaml implementation of Clerical you need OCaml.
+The code is known to compile with OCaml 4.07.1.
+You also need the following OCaml libraries:

 * the [MFPR](http://www.mpfr.org) library
 * the `menhir` OCaml parser generator